awsdocs/aws-net-developer-guide/doc_source/net-dg-config.rst

 Programmatically defined parameters override any values that were specified in an :file:`App.config` or :file:`Web.config` file.
 Some programmatically defined parameter values take effect immediately;
 others take effect only after you create a new client object.
-For more information, see :ref:`net-dg-config-creds`.

 .. toctree::
     :maxdepth: 1